KevinConti/kevinconti/content/blog/softwareideas-daily-blog/index.md

 Sitting here at 8.8%, I'm right on the border between the second and third option.
 This is definitely the biggest opportunity for Software Ideas right now.
 As such, my goal is to reduce churn to 5%.
 I plan to focus on this after The Foundation is fully released, as it's the next-most important aspect of the business.

 There's a lot more that I want to write about, especially about some channels and opportunities that are coming up in the near future, but for now I'll leave it at that!
 I am hoping that I will be a lot more active on this blog from now on!

+#### December 9th

+💰 MRR: \$11,246

+💵 Revenue: \$46,738

+😊 Customer Count: 615

+💔 Churn percentage: 9.2% monthly

+A couple of slow days on the sales front, where churn has equaled out with new subscriptions.
+To be honest, it does give me anxiety when the business has days like this.

+Here's my list of goals for today:

+1. Finish this week's newsletter issue

+2. Integrate [Baremetrics Recover](https://baremetrics.com/features/recover) to help with failed payments and dunning, and [Baremetrics Cancellation Insights](https://baremetrics.com/features/cancellation-insights) to get a better understanding of the main reasons people churn

+3. Bonus: Record an episode of The Foundation

+Doesn't sound like a lot, but there's a TON of work hidden in #1 and #3.
+Wish me luck!